 It is closely related to Abies firma from southern Japan, placed with it as the only two members of Abies subsection Firmae.
 The species Abies ziyuanensis is included in Abies beshanzuensis as a variety by some botanists, though others place this species in a different subsection of the genus, Abies subsection Holophyllae.

 Distribution.
-This species is native to Baishanzu Shan in southern Zhejiang province in eastern China, growing at 6,070 feet (1,850m) elevation and is threatened by collection and climate change.
+This species is native to Baishanzu Shan in southern Zhejiang province in eastern China, growing at elevations of 6,070 feet (1,850m) above sea level and is threatened by collection and climate change.
 The site is within the Fengyangshan – Baishanzu National Nature Reserve.
 Abies beshanzuensis is classified as critically endangered by the IUCN Red List.
 It was discovered in 1963 on the summit of Baishanzu Shan (5,942 feet / 1,857 m), where only seven trees were found.
 Three of these were dug up and moved to Beijing Botanical Garden, where they died.
 By 1987, only three trees were left in the wild, making it the rarest conifer in the world.
 New planting of grafted plants on Baishanzu Shan and other nearby sites has shown some success, but the species remains critically endangered.